The dangers of Alcohol are becoming more pronounced by the day. Drinking has become a National sport and addiction is all too real.

 If you drink alcohol whilst pregnant, you are at risk of potentially giving birth to a baby with Fetal Alcohol Syndrome also referred to as Fetal Alcohol Spectrum Disorders (FASD).

 The range of Alcohol-induced defects can be anywhere from mild to severe.
 This can result in obvious physical and mental birth defects.
-There are also a number of facial characteristics that are consistent with the disorder.
+There are also facial characteristics that are consistent with the disorder.

 How Much Alcohol Is Safe While Pregnant?